Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

 # RGBADEST (and sort of CMYKDAST)
 ## [Assignment 1 - Build your own binary (byob)](https://github.com/charlieroberts/imgd-5010-s24/blob/main/assignment1-binary.md)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The premise of this speculative binary programming thingy is to embed texel images with additional per-texel physically-based lighting properties, expanding onto 4x8-bit/32-bit RGBA/CMYK color with DEST/DAST, an additional 4x8-bit/32-bit spectral register:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The premise of this speculative binary programming thingy is to embed texel images with additional per-texel physically-based lighting properties, expanding onto 4 by 8-bit/32-bit RGBA/CMYK color with DEST/DAST, an additional 4 8-bit spectral registers with each represented by a range from 0-255:
-- D: Depth (of material or until transition to next material): opaque/black-body to none/transparent
+- D: Depth (of material or until transition to next material): (1 texel unit)/black-body to flat/transparent

   *if transparency is 255 the texel is impermeable and changes +Y Depth, with any other transparency value the texel changes -Y Depth; cannot for simplicity exceed +/-1 texel unit*
 - E/A: Emissivity/Albedo: absorbant/black-body to reflective/white